NiklasRosenstein/nocrux/README.md

 ## Daemon termination

-*nocrux* can only send SIGTERM (and alternatively SIGKILL if the process doesn't response to the previous signal) to the main process that was also started with *nocrux*.
+*nocrux* can only send SIGTERM (and alternatively SIGKILL if the process doesn't respond to the previous signal) to the main process that was also started with *nocrux*.
 If that process spawns any subprocess, it must take care of forwarding the signals to the child processes.

 The thread [Forward SIGTERM to child in Bash](http://unix.stackexchange.com/q/146756/73728) contains some information on doing that for Bash scripts.
-For very simple scripts that just set up an environment, I reccomend the `exec` approach.
+For very simple scripts that just set up an environment, I recommend the `exec` approach.

-## Example

-    niklas@sunbird ~$ nocrux test start
-    [nocrux]: (test) starting "/home/niklas/Desktop/daemon.sh"
-    [nocrux]: (test) started. (pid: 3203)
-    niklas@sunbird ~$ nocrux all status
-    [nocrux]: (test) started
-    niklas@sunbird ~$ nocrux test tail
-    daemon.sh started
-    [nocrux]: (test) terminated. exit code: -15
-    daemon.sh started
-    [nocrux]: (test) terminated. exit code: -15
-    daemon.sh started
-    [nocrux]: (test) terminated. exit code: -15
-    daemon.sh started
-    daemon.sh ended
-    [nocrux]: (test) terminated. exit code: 0
-    daemon.sh started
-    ^Cniklas@sunbird ~$ nocrux all stop
-    [nocrux]: (test) stopping... done

 ## Changelog

-v2.0.0
+__v2.0.0__

 * cli is now `nocrux <daemon> <command>` (switched)
 * to specify multiple daemons, the `<daemon>` argument can be a list of comma separated daemon names

-v1.1.3
+* configuration file is no longer a Python script
+* configuration file must now be located at `~/.nocrux/conf` or `/etc/nocrux/conf`
+* nocrux can now be installed via PPYM and is compatible with Node.py

+__v1.1.3__

 * update `README.md` (corrected example and command-line interface)
 * remove unusued `-e, --stderr` argument